The Digital Therapist Guide: The Hidden Privacy Dangers of Mental Health Apps

 Since mental health apps collect enormous amount of extremely personal data, it puts you at numerous privacy risks, including:

-⛔ Identity theft — Using your mental health information, hackers and other malicious actors can create more complete profiles on you, allowing for elaborate identity scams.
+⛔ Identity theft — Hackers can combine stole mental health data with other information to create more complete profiles on you, allowing for elaborate identity scams.

-⛔ Advertising and third-party sharing — Many apps share your vulnerable data with partners and advertisers to earn money and target you with tailored ads.
+⛔ Advertising and third-party sharing — Many apps sell or share your vulnerable data with partners and advertisers to target you with personalized ads, or worse, sell your profile to data brokers.

-⛔ Long-term storage — Many apps don’t disclose how long they store your data for or how secure their storage is, increasing the chances of it being compromised in a leak or a breach.
+⛔ Long-term storage — Many apps don’t disclose how long they store your data or whether it will ever be deleted, raising long-term privacy concerns and increasing the chances of it being compromised in a leak or a breach.

 AI in Mental Health Apps and Its Impact on Privacy Issues